PoisotLab/ms_svd_networks/manuscript.md

 bibliography: [references.bib]
 ---

-*Potential title ideas*

-* Using SVD and entropy provides a robust measure of the complexity of ecological networks (*this does not refer to stability/resilience though*)
-* Understanding the complexity and stability of ecological networks using SVD and information theory (*simple but not informative*)
-* Entropy and information theory as an approach to understanding the complexity and stability of ecological networks (*better but maybe still a bit 'vague'*)
-* Entropy and information theory provides an informative approach to understanding the complexity of ecological networks, but not stability (*maybe a bit more directive/results-y BUT does it play it down?*)
-* The complexity of ecological networks are more than the sum of their parts:
- Using entropy and information theory

 # Introduction

 Ecologists have turned to ecological networks as a mathematical formalism to embrace the complexity of ecological communities [@Bascompte2007PlaMut].
 Indeed, analysing ecological systems as networks has highlighted how their structure ties into ecological properties and processes [@Proulx2005NetThi;
-@Poulin2010NetAna], and there have been an explosion of measures that purport to capture elements of network structure that relate to the ecology of the system they describe [@Delmas2018AnaEco].
+@Poulin2010NetAna], and there has been an explosion of measures that purport to capture elements of network structure that relate to the ecology of the system they describe [@Delmas2018AnaEco].
+Complexity has often been a concept of interest in ecological network studies, because it has strong ties to stability [@Landi2018ComSta], either as a function of species persistence or as a function of the numerical stability of the network seen as a dynamical system.
+As such, many authors have looked for clues, in the network structure, as to why the networks do not collapse [@Borrelli2015SelIns; @Staniczenko2013GhoNes;

-**TODO** short discussion of the fact that complexity is super important in the stability debate
+@Gravel2016StaCom; @Brose2006AllSca].
+While this relationship has been intensely discussed in the theoretical litterature, it might not actually manifest in empirical systems [@Jacquet2016NoCom].

-And yet, *complexity* itself has proven an elusive concept to define in a rigorous way.
+But across all a few decades of ecological network studies, *complexity* itself has proven an elusive concept to define in a rigorous way.
 It has over time been defined as connectance [@Rozdilsky2001ComCan], as measures of the diversity of species or their interactions [@Landi2018ComSta], or as a combination of species richness and trophic diversity [@Duffy2007FunRol].
-In short, network ecology as a field readily assumes that because we have more information about a system, or because this system has more components, it follows that the system becomes *more complex*.
+In short, network ecology as a field readily assumes that because we have more information about a system, or because this system has more components, it follows that the system becomes more complex.

 None of these definitions are formally wrong, in that they capture an aspect of complexity that ties to the behaviour of the system, *i.e.* its low